MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 ## **Lab Scenario**

-In the labs of this course you will assume the role of Joni Sherman, a Teams Administrator for Contoso Ltd. and her pilot team that shall evaluate the capabilities of Microsoft Teams in a testing environment.
+In the labs of this course, you will assume the role of Joni Sherman, a Teams Administrator for Contoso Ltd., and her pilot team that shall evaluate the capabilities of Microsoft Teams in a testing environment.
 According to Contoso business requirements, Microsoft Teams will be used as an organization’s solution for conferencing and telephony.
 Teams admins will need to replace Contoso legacy PBX solution and configure voice features that will provide users with Teams calling capabilities.

 ## **Objectives**